AntonioDonnangelo/Sunflower-Harvest-NDVI-Correlation-Analysis/README.md

 # Sunflower-Harvest-NDVI-Correlation-Analysis
-Data preparation and interpolation (IDW) to generate yield distribution rasters, and correlate with the average Normalized Difference Vegetation Index (NDVI) over the past year
+Data preparation and interpolation (IDW) to generate yield distribution rasters, and correlate with the average Normalized Difference Vegetation Index (NDVI) over the previous year

 ## Key Features and Components: